 Unit-Linked Insurance Plans (ULIPs) have earned popularity over the last few years due to the substantial ULIP plan returns and many other benefits.
 The Insurance Regulatory and Development Authority of India (IRDAI) made some alterations in the functioning of ULIPs to make the plan more transparent and beneficial for policyholders.
-These came into effect from February 1, 2020.
+These came into effect on February 1, 2020.
 Here, you will know how these changes will prove helpful for you.

 What is ULIP?